momoclouq/katalon-bot-frontend/README.md

 [Current Katalon chatbot website](https://momoclouq.github.io/katalon-bot-frontend/)

+## How to add the chatbot to the current webapp
+The template HTML file is `testpage.html`, which can be found directly in the repo
+1. Add the css file: `<link rel="stylesheet" href="https://katalon-chatbot-embedded.s3.ap-southeast-1.amazonaws.com/main.3c3a2208.css" />`
+2. Add the js file: `<script src="https://katalon-chatbot-embedded.s3.ap-southeast-1.amazonaws.com/main.a5e25e31.js"></script>`
+3. Add the element to store the chatbot, which is any element with the id 'katalonChatbot': `<div id="katalonChatbot"></div>`

 ## How to run the project locally
 0. Run the backend, follow readme from the backend link
 1. Clone this project